 Dinner was cooked in Kashmiri style flavoured with local spices. - Kashmiri Dum Aloo, Rogan Josh and Pulao.
 I'm sound more interested in the cinnamon flavored Kashmiri Kahwa after dinner.

 My cosy little bedroom, just perfect for me to have a peaceful sleep after sleeping in the tents on the 8 days long trek.

 I wanted to buy the Kashmiri style dangling earrings (called 'Athoor' in local language) for myself.
 I enquired about it from the owner and he called up a seller, who came down in his Shikhara for a door-step service.

 I had my flight back to Pune the next afternoon.
 It was my first night on the bed after trekking for 7 continuous days, yet, I woke up at 3:30 am next morning to head out to explore the Life on Dal Lake at 4:00 am.
-Yes, that's the enthusiastic traveler I am!
+And I'm glad I did that!

 Namaste!
 I'm Medhavi Davda.

 A High-Altitude Trekker & PADI certified SCUBA Diver, I love exploring the heights and depths of the planet with my regular doses of mountains and oceans.

 Discovering myself & life through nature, adventures, travels, sports and dance has been an addiction since my existence!